nickassafkirk/Cartel-Coffee/README.md

 * Individual product pages - A specific detailed .html page with full product information for each product in the shop.
 * Build out privacy policy & Terms and conditions pages - These footer links are here as placeholders only to display that these are important links to dislay on a consumer facing site.
   As this is a "Mock business" these have been left blank but if this were to be used a detailed privacy policy and Terms & conditions page would be created to build customer confidence and adhere to european regulations.
+* Add Scroll functionality with wider browser and device support.

+## Structure

-### Structure
+### Pages

-* **index.html:** The Primary landing page for the site which includes the key information on the business and links to additional pages where more detailed information can be found.
+* **index.html:** The Primary landing page for the site which includes the key information on the business and links to additional pages where more detailed information on specific topis can be found.
 * **contact.html:** This is the primary contact page, where the business's contact information can be found so that potential customers can contact the business and convert into customers by making bookings, visiting the store, phoning, making email contact etc...
-* **menu.html:** This page describes the cafe's food and drink menu, as this is the business primary function it is imperative to clearly display their menu items so that customers can order remotely or make the decision to dine in-store
+* **menu.html:** This page describes the cafe's food and drink menu, as this is the business primary function it is imperative to clearly display their menu items so that customers can order remotely or make the decision to dine in-store after seeing and liking the menus.
-* **shop.html:** This page displays the customers "take home" product range of coffee, equipments and merchandise.
-This enables the business to explore additional revenues from existing customers and to reach a new target audience who may not be able to visit their store to shop.
+* **shop.html:** This page displays the customers "take home" product range of coffee, equipment and merchandise.
+This enables the business to explore additional revenues from existing customers and to reach a new target audience who may not be able to visit their store to buy products or food and drink.
 * **about.html:** This page displays supporting information on the business.
 It's purpose is to build brand awareness, consumer confidence and trust in the business.
+As this is a mock business this has been used as a placeholder to state that this project was built for education purposes only.

-#### Detailed Features
+### Detailed Features

-* Homepage
+#### Homepage
  * Navigation - allows users to navigate between pages and sections of the site by linking relevant pages in the header of each page.
-Bootstraps navbar collapse is used to create a clean and condensed experiece on smaler screen sizes.
+Bootstraps navbar collapse is used to create a clean and condensed experiece on smaller screen sizes.
- * hero image slider - allows users to see and access important information at the top of the page.
-Carousel slider is used to display multiple images clearly accross all device sizes.
+ * hero image slider - allows users to quickly learn the sites purpose by displaying a preview of the business location and decor and outlines the business's key functions (it's a cafe, they open 7 days and they also sell products) with the use of bold overlying captions.
+The Carousel slider is used to display multiple images clearly across all device sizes.
- * Welcome text - allows users to quickly learn about the business background to build trust in the business and to encourage them to explore more on the site
+ * Welcome text - allows users to quickly learn the sites purpose about to build trust in the business and to encourage them to explore more on the site.
- * Menu section - allows users quick access to the restaurants food and beverage menus so they can order food to collect
+ * Menu section - allows users quick access to the restaurants food and beverage menus so they can order food to collect or decide wether to visit the cafe to dine.
- * Shop categories section - allow users to quickly access the primary shop categories in the online shop so they can purchase coffee beans and other items
+ * Shop categories section - allow users to quickly access the primary shop categories in the online shop so they can shop coffee beans and other populare shop categories.
- * Shop button - gives users a quick way to access the entire shop page in case they do not wish to shop by one of the categories above.
-By clicking each button they are linked to their elected category on the shop.html page.
+ * About section -  this section provides more information about the business's background to build trust and rapport with new users.
  * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.

-* About page
+#### Menu page
- * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons.
- * About intro section - provides background information on the business to build rapport and trust with new users in order to encourage them to make a purchase or to visit the cafe.
- * meet the team section - introduces the team members to users to build trust and a sense of personality to encourage users to make a booking or purchase.
- * footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.

-* Contact page/Reservation page
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
- * Google maps embedded map - allows users to see stores physical location and click link to open in map application so they can navigate easily to the cafe.
- * Contact form - allows customers to make general email enquiries without the need to open another tab or their email application.
-By entering their name, email address, phone number (optional) and their message users can contact the business with their enquiry.
-From validation ensures customers that ther enquiry has been submitted and notifies and prevents submission if a required field has been missed.
- * Booking form - allows users to book a table at the location to convert users into customers.
- * FAQS section - coomonly asked questions builds trust with users by allowing users to instantly get answers to commonly asked questions without having to wait for a response by call or email.
-This increases the chance that users will convert into customers upon first visit and means staff don't have to reply to commonly asked questions.
-Bootstrap expand/collapse functionality is used for this section to condense large sections of text into a smaller space for better display on mobile devices.
- * footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.

-* Menu page
- * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
- * Coffee menu section: Shows users the business regular dessert options to encourage customers to dine at the cafe or order for takeaway/collection.
+ * Intro section - this section qualifies this page's purpose and encourages first time learning.
+It provides tantalizing information about the cafe's menus and encourages users to explore more.
+ * "Choose Menu" Sub navigation bar - Allows quick navigation to specific page sections to allow swift user navigation to their particular area of interest.
  * Food menu section: shows users the company's primary food options to encourage customers to dine at the cafe or order for takeaway/collection.
  * Dessert menu section: Shows users the business regular dessert options to encourage customers to dine at the cafe or order for takeaway/collection.
+ * Coffee menu section: Shows users the business's coffee menu to encourage customers to visit the premises for coffee.
- * Order Button: The contact section is added to implement a call-to-action and means to convert users into customers at the end of the menu page.
+ * Order Section: The order section is added to implement a means to convert users into takeaway customers at the end of the menu page.
+Call and deliveroo buttons are utilised to allow customers to order via their preferred method.
- * footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.
+ * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.

-* Shop page
+#### Shop page
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
  * Intro Jumbotron - A brief intro text box explaining the purpose of the page and encouraging first-time learning.
  * Category headings - Group relevant products together by association to increase readability sense of purpose for first time users.
- * Product tiles: Border, image thumbnail, tilte, price, buy button.
+ * Product tiles - Each product is composed of an Image thumbnail, Product tile, price and buy button.
 Clear, uniform product structure shows customers the key information needed to inform a purchase.
+ * Category cection trust marks - These sections summarise additional information relevant to each product category.
+They are added to provide additional information to build user trust and to show additional value in order to encourage a purchase.
- * Merchandise Jumbotron - A prominent text box to explain new products are coming soon, to encourage customers to return to the site at a later date.
+ * Merchandise Jumbotron - A prominent text box to explain new products are coming soon.
+This is added to inform customers that the shop is regularly updated with new products and to entice customers to return to the site at a later date to make additional purchases.
  * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.

+#### Contact/Book page
+ * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
+ * Google maps embedded map - allows users to see store's physical location and clicking the map opens directions to the store in google maps so new users can navigate easily to the cafe.
+ * Contact form - allows customers to make general email enquiries without the need to open another tab or their email application.
+By entering their name, email address, phone number (optional) and their message users can contact the business with their enquiry.
+Form validation ensures customers that ther enquiry has been submitted and notifies and prevents submission if a required field has been missed.
+ * Booking form - allows users to book a table at the location to convert users into customers.
+Form validation ensures bookings are submitted with required information for a quick and easy process for the user and the business.
+ * FAQS section - A list of commonly asked questions builds trust with users by allowing users to instantly get answers to commonly asked questions without having to wait for a response by call or email.
+This increases the chance that users will convert into customers upon their first site visit and means staff don't have to reply to commonly asked questions, thus reducing the business's workload..
+Bootstrap expand/collapse functionality is used for this section to condense large sections of text into a smaller space for better display on mobile devices.
+ * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.

+#### About page
+ * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons.
+ * Info section - The about page on this site is used as a placeholder to state that the intention of this site is purely as an educational project.
+This page has been used as a link location for these footer items; about, terms & conditions, privacy policy, covid-19 and the covid-a9 alert where the creation of specific pages for these links was outside the scope of this project.
+ * Return home button - This button allows users to quickly return to the site hompeage after reading the information section.
+ * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.

+## Skeleton

-### Skeleton
+### Navigation

 1. **Main Navigation:** A consistent top nav bar is present across all site pages to allow navigation through various pages.
     ![main nav screenshot](assets/images/readmeimgs/main_nav.png)
      Bootstrap navbar expand/collapse classes were used to improve user experience on mobile devices.

+     The navbar menu items are listed in order of importance.
+With the business's primary services listed in order of priority from left to right or top to bottom on mobile.

     ![main nav collapse screenshot](assets/images/readmeimgs/navbar_collapse.png)

     I chose to align the navbar collapse icon and collapsed to the menu to the right as [research shows](https://www.livescience.com/what-causes-left-handedness.html) that 85% - 90% of users are right handed and right-alignment results in marginally easier use for right-handed users.
     The Active class is used highlight the current page.

-2. **Footer navigation:** A consistent bottom footer contains and reinforces importance of main navigation links present in main navbar.
+2. **Footer navigation:** A consistent bottom footer allows users to navigate between additonal site pages and sections to those included in the main navbar located in the page header.
 This aids navigation to next point of interest once a user has scrolled down the page.
-   The footer links listed have been chosen specifically to allow easy navigation to the key pages and page sections.
+   Many of the footer items link to specific page section IDs, allowing more targetted navigation to specific sections of information on the site.
+The footer links essentially list the company's key products and services to teach users the scope of the businesses products and services and encourage conversion from user to customer by allowing users to quickly navigate to their area of interest while ignoring information that may be irrelevant or distract.
    Additional links such as the about page, privacy policies and T&Cs have been added to footer as they are important pages to include on the site but do not merit inclusion in main navbar.

     ![footer nav screenshot](assets/images/readmeimgs/footer_nav.png)